kent-hervey/AnxietyCheckerDemo/README.md

 Person is/are the persons who may or may not be anxious.

 PersonCreator simulates a UI sending data about a person and creates that person object.
+Simulation includes the four Person attributes being set randomly, then anxiety status is set based on the number of "true" attributes.

+Anxiety checker calls method in PersonCreator which creates a Person object and sets its variables and returns the object back to AnxietyChecker.

 Main method/entry point is in class AnxietyChecker.